 SEC regulations require Acxiom to identify anyone who filed a required report late during the most recent fiscal year.
-Based solely on our review of reports furnished to us and the written representations that no other reports were required during the fiscal year ended March 31, 2000, we believe that all Section 16(a) filing requirements were met.
+Based solely on our review of reports furnished to us and the written representations that no other reports were required during the fiscal year ended March 31, 2001, we believe that all Section 16(a) filing requirements were met.

-INDEPENDENT PUBLIC ACCOUNTANTS
+INDEPENDENT PUBLIC AUDITORS

-KPMG LLP has been selected as Acxiom's independent accountants and auditors.
-KPMG LLP has held this position since Acxiom went public in 1983.
-They will have the opportunity to make a statement at the 2000 Annual Meeting if they desire to do so and to respond to appropriate questions.
+During the past fiscal year, Arthur Andersen LLP was selected as Acxiom's independent accountants and auditors.
+KPMG LLP previously held this position since Acxiom went public in 1983.
+Arthur Andersen LLP will have the opportunity to make a statement at the 2001 annual meeting if they desire to do so and to respond to appropriate questions.